MaisamMD/Yoda_iCommand_workshop/README.md

 If the .irods directory did not exist and you create it in the first step, you need to create and iRODS config file as well via:

     touch .irods/irods_environment.json

+Then open the irods_environment.json file:

+    nano .irods/irods_environment.json

+and copy/past the following text block:

+    {
+    "irods_host": "geo.data.uu.nl",
+    "irods_port": 1247,
+    "irods_home": "/nluu11p/home",
+    "irods_user_name": "exampleuser@uu.nl",
+    "irods_zone_name": "nluu11p",
+    "irods_authentication_scheme": "pam",
+    "irods_encryption_algorithm": "AES-256-CBC",
+    "irods_encryption_key_size": 32,
+    "irods_encryption_num_hash_rounds": 16,
+    "irods_encryption_salt_size": 8,
+    "irods_client_server_negotiation": "request_server_negotiation"
+    }

+ then modify the 4th line and put your email address instead of exampleuser@uu.nl and save the file(using ctrl+x -> y -> press enter).

+**3. Login to YoDa**
+Now, you can login to YoDa via:

+    iinit
+and fill your **Data Access Password** where it is asked and press enter.
+If it does not show any error message, you have succefully logged in. you can test it by

+    ipwd
+which should give you the current directory on YoDa (should be this : /nluu11p/home).

+## Hands-on exercises